The-Trustworthy/CyberTech/README.md

 ## Usage

+There are multiple ways to use this project.
+Visit [here](./VulnWeb/) for some detailed description.

 ### Using Apache/WAMP/XAMPP Server

 In order to run on the local server, the online resources could be offered.
 Following links could be helpful: